juicedata/juicefs/docs/en/hadoop_java_sdk.md

 JuiceFS provides [Hadoop-compatible FileSystem](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/filesystem/introduction.html) by Hadoop Java SDK to support variety of components in Hadoop ecosystem.

+**NOTICE：JuiceFS use local user uid mapping.
+So，you should sync all the needed users and their uids across the whole hadoop cluster to avoid permission error.**

 ## Hadoop Compatibility

 JuiceFS Hadoop Java SDK is compatible with Hadoop 2.x and Hadoop 3.x.
 As well as variety of components in Hadoop ecosystem.